How to Install GCC on Windows

 “Command Line Tools for X-Code,” pick any version (latest version is always recommended) and download the .dmg file.

 2. After the file is being downloaded on the machine, double click and follow the wizard and install the file.
 Always keep the default settings as suggested by the installation wizard.

 3. After the installation process, open a terminal and run gcc -v command to check if everything is successfully installed.

-'C' program can be written and executed on any machine that has a suitable environment to run the program.
-Its recommended using an IDE to run C programs.
+‘C‘ program can be written and executed on any machine that has a suitable environment to run the program.
+Its recommended using an IDE or C compiler for Windows to run C programs.
 An IDE includes a compiler, editor and debugger.
-Clanfg, MinGW compiler (Minimalist GNU for Windows), Portable 'C' compiler, Turbo C are popular compilers available.
+Clanfg, MinGW compiler (Minimalist GNU compiler collection for Windows), Portable ‘C’ compiler, Turbo C are popular compilers available.